Education in New Brunswick: History

 prevail for many years to come.

-A new set of regulations were instituted in 1863.
+A new set of regulations was instituted in 1863.
 These included that 1) the Master of a County Grammar School be degreed or have a certificate of qualification issued by the provincial Board of Education; 2) the school have no less than 150 cubic feet of air per pupil; 3) the school have "all necessary appurtenances"; 4) the school required at least 15 pupils aged 10 years or more; 5) at least five of whom were to study Latin, Greek and Mathematics, and ten of whom were to study English Composition and History.

 The Free Schools Act of 1871 added to the taxpayer's burden the cost of the education system.
 The Common Schools Act, also of 1871 (CSA), established a whole new system in the province; the place of religion in the school system was a topic of debate as early as 1863, and this Act was its ostensible solution: schools became non-sectarian.
 Opposition was directed at Sections 14 through 18, which concerned the levy of taxes on all private property throughout each (newly ordained) district, and Section 60, in which a non-sectarian system was specified.
 The grammar schools were allowed until 1884 to operate independently.
 Schools were financed from three sources: 1) school district poll tax on all male inhabitants of the district above 21 years of age; 2) school district property tax (real or personal) and income tax applied to non-residents' and residents' property alike; 3) County School fund tax equal to 30 cents per inhabitant according to the previous census.

 The debate over the place of religion in the schools came to a head in 1875.
 Section 5 of the CSA allowed the provincial board of education to make regulations.
 In the programme of studies (under Regulation 16) no mention was made of the teaching of religion, while under Regulation 20 "no symbols or emblems distinctive of any religious organization" could be employed or exhibited "in the school room or on the person of any teacher or pupil".
 But Regulation 21 allowed the teacher to open and close the daily exercises by reading a portion of Scripture and by offering the Lord's Prayer.
 Any other prayer could, with the permission of the Board, be employed.
 Roman Catholic citizens were especially concerned over Regulation 20.
 Civil disorder broke out in January 1875 over this regulation, and two men lost their lives in Caraquet.

 By 1876, a high school principal earned a yearly stipend of $500.00.